 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
 Spaces are limited for these premium meetings, and pricing/detail is explained below.)

 Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
 If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
 Here are four quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
-(Our bigger, growing list of success stories — including one from a previous Cleveland workshop — can be seen here.)
+(Our bigger, growing list of success stories can be seen here.)

+the 2018 Seattle Writing Workshop.”

-meeting her at the Arizona Writing Workshop.”
+met at the 2017 Philadelphia Writing Workshop.”

 Add $69 — for an in-depth, personal critique of your one-page query letter from instructor Brian Klems.
 (This rate is a special event value for Cleveland Writing Workshop attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?

 Add $89 — for an in-depth personal critique of the first 10 pages of your novel.
 Spaces with faculty for these critiques are very limited, and participating attendees get an in-person meeting at the workshop.
 Options: